OpenBao Restore Using MinIO

 Prerequisites

-• Kubernetes cluster access with kubectl configured and appropriate permissions to:
+• Kubernetes cluster access with kubectl configured and the appropriate permissions to:

 • Access the namespace where connect-openbao is deployed.